jack-mil/scoop-bucket/README.md

 ## Applications ##
 - [**mpv-git**](https://mpv.io/) Almost the same as [extras/mpv-git](https://scoop.sh/#/apps?q=mpv-git&id=72b493d66b164257cc87db56a4f581688afc13be) but using the Github releases instead of sourceforge, configured without the persistent local config (personal preference, because reasons).
 I'm also using x86_64-v3 builds for my machine.
 Daily builds by (~~some guy~~) [shinchiro](https://github.com/shinchiro/mpv-winbuild-cmake).
 Endorsed by MPV.io (?).
 Also I removed adding to PATH because I don't use mpv.net GUIs
+- [**sioyek3 alpha**](https://github.com/ahrm/sioyek) Very nice PDF reader.
+Scoop `extras` has the current v2 release.
+I want to use the dev build for some new features.
+This could very well break if/when they release another alpha, no idea if they are going to be consistent.**
 - [**whiskers**](https://github.com/catppuccin/whiskers/) Templating tool for the catppuccin color scheme.
 In this bucket for now because it isn't popular enough for `main` bucket.
 - [**catwalk**](https://github.com/catppuccin/catwalk/) Preview Image generator tool for the catppuccin color scheme.
 In this bucket for now because it isn't popular enough for `main` bucket.